griffio/griffio.github.io/knowledgebase.md

 Json and XML have 1 version.
 Deserialisers for custom binary protocol have to be distributed to clients.
 Protobuf, Transit - static languages, dynamic languages.
 Gzip.

-A Web Page is a tree-like structure, yet the W3C DOM is represented like Java API. e.g instead of querying, selectors, chaining.
+A Web Page is a tree-like structure, yet the W3C DOM is represented like Java API. e.g instead of querying, selectors, chaining; exposing an information model.

 Exclusivley use JSON for Web data formats
 Don’t produce or consume XML as data